 I mean, don’t get me wrong, like every 7 year old, I knew Eggo’s well.
 I think daily, for most of my childhood.
-Waffles were my jam— my all time favorite food, and I could go to any lengths particularly for Star Wars Waffles.
+Waffles were my jam— my all time favorite food.

 What I really mean is, knowing that the real ones could be made, without a box.

 There were so many things like this when I started to fully transition into eating all real food: mind blowing moments when I realized I could have almost anything I wanted.

 That literally—there was a way to make almost any treat, with real food.
 Usually, by going back to the old-school way of how they were made in a time that boxes of mix and shortcuts weren’t a thing.

 Also mind blowing?
 That living this way means no deprivation.
 No counting.
 Just simple ingredients, combined in the right way.
 That there’s always an upgrade that is kinder to your body, and therefore your mind too.